 - Fuse for the Masses – Red Hat’s new Fuse Online iPaaS solution, for drag-and-drop integration.

-Tier 2 works in partnership with our customers to understand their business challenges, and deliver custom software solutions using modern, open-source, cloud-native technology and an agile project approach.
+Tier 2 Consulting is a team of expert software developers, who deliver custom software using an agile, cloud-native approach.
+Tier 2 works in partnership with customers to understand their business challenges, and deliver solutions using modern, open-source technology.